-Pu Yi was the last emperor in China.
+Pu Yi was the last emperor of China.
 During his reign, he saw everything from controversial politics, Communist take-overs, war crimes, and eventually the fall of his own empire.
-Pu Yi went from riches, to poverty, and even spent time in jail.
+Pu Yi went from riches to poverty and even spent time in jail.
 In his autobiography, From Emperor to Citizen, Pu Yi tells the tale of remolding all of his beliefs, relinquishing his airs of personal importance, and beginning to live his life as a normal citizen.

 Growing up in America, I was taught to have certain values.
 I grew up in a predominantly successful environment where most people were outgoing, talkative, confident, intelligent, and in most cases quite important.
 Because of this upbringing, I learned that I needed to portray myself this way in order to succeed.
 Most conversations in the U.S. begin by “What do you do for work? / Where do you live? / Where do you spend your free time?”

 All of these questions are then answered in a confident manor sounding quite intelligent, important, and so that invariably, people can judge you on two things: are you successful and do you know what you are doing with your life?

 When I decided to live abroad, none of these things became important.
 No one cared if I went to grad school, had a business, or had been around the world.
 Everyone was down to a backpack, more or less, and the playing field was leveled.
 But, interestingly, the topics of stature or success rarely came up.
 In fact, if they did, it was more of a side topic after you had known someone for a long time.

 The value had shifted from “Are you successful” to “Are you enjoying your life“.

 Observing the Expats